kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/5-interface-segregation-principle/_index.md

 weight: 5
 draft: false
 ---
 Interface Segregation Principle was introduced by Robert C. Martin.
-His definition of this principle is
+He says

 > Clients should not be forced to depend on methods it does not use